-- Women represent 5% of the overall prison population.
+- Women represent around 5% of the overall prison population in the the UK.

-- The number of women in prison in England and Wales stood at 4,211in December 2011.
+- The number of women in prison in England and Wales stood at 3, 952 on 11 October 2013.

 - Most of the rise in the female prison population can be explained by a significant increase in the severity of sentences.
 In 1996, 10% of women convicted of an indictable offence were sent to prison, in 2010 14% were.

-- One in four women in prison has spent time in local authority care as a child.
+- 31% women in prison have spent time in local authority care as a child.

 - Nearly 40% of women in prison left school before the age of 16 years, almost one in 10 were aged 13 or younger.

 - 30% of women were permanently excluded from school.

 - The majority of women sentenced to prison (81%) have committed a non-violent offence.